valamidev/candlestick-convert/README.md

 // return IOHLCV[]
 ```

-\*\* includeOpenCandle allow to add a the last candle if it is not completed
+\*\* includeOpenCandle allow non-complete candles in the result, useful for not normalized input data

 #### Types